vnguy072/sql_walmart_sales-/README.md

 GROUP BY yr, mn, week_of_month
 ORDER BY yr, mn, week_of_month;
 ```
-8.Calculate correlation coefficient between Fuel_Price and Weekly_Sales by month.
+8. Calculate correlation coefficient between Fuel_Price and Weekly_Sales by month.
 Which month has the strongest correlation (positive or negative)?
 ```sql
 SELECT
     MONTH(STR_TO_DATE(Date, '%d-%m-%Y')) AS Month,